janhq/jan/docs/docs/developer/01-overview/README.md

 The following docs are aimed at developers who want to build extensions on top of the Jan Framework.

 :::tip
-If you are interested to **contribute to the framework's Core SDK itself**, like adding new drivers, runtimes, and infrastracture level support, please refer to [framework docs](/docs) instead.
+If you are interested to **contribute to the framework's Core SDK itself**, like adding new drivers, runtimes, and infrastructure level support, please refer to [framework docs](/docs) instead.
 :::

 ## Extensions